Admission to the MA Program

 - Two letters of recommendation using this Recommendation Form.
 Please tell the person to send the recommendation directly to us.
 We prefer a hardcopy letter, but email is acceptable if a hardcopy is sent later.

 - A 10 page writing sample.

 - Statement of Purpose

 - The Address is: Asian Studies Admission

 Moore Hall 416

 1890 East-West Road

 International students from some Asian and Pacific countries may be eligible for a partial tuition waiver.
 You can check the page on Funding for specifics.

-Deadlines for receipt of applications: March 1 for the fall semester and September 1 for the spring semester.
-Early application by February 1 is preferred for the fall semester; many scholarships have January-February deadlines (see the page on Funding for specifics).
+Deadlines for receipt of applications: February 1 for the fall semester and September 1 for the spring semester.
+Applications received after the February 1 deadline will still be considered for admission to the program, but cannot be considered for scholarships or funding opportunities.
+Many scholarships have January or February deadlines (see the page on Funding for specifics).